 The Association comprises over 700 members and is non-party political.
-It arranges a variety of events throughout the year including this annual service in Westminster Abbey; a walk following the footsteps of Dick Whittington, a former Lord Mayor of London, from Highgate Hill to the Mansion House; a visit to a foreign capital city; lunches for visiting Mayors from abroad and dinners for Ambassadors and High Commissioners to the Court of St James as well as an Annual Gala Dinner.
+It arranges a variety of events throughout the year including this annual service in Westminster Abbey; a walk following the footsteps of Dick Whittington, a former Lord Mayor of London, from Highgate Hill to the Mansion House; a visit to a foreign capital city; and an Annual Dinner.